 10. A German classic "Town, country, river"

 This game is similar to Scattergories and a classic car game in Germany.
 Draw a grid/table on a sheet and write the following as headers for each column: town, country, river, animal, plant, name and job.
-These are the basic categories but you and your kids can choose any categories (depending on age groups and interests) - some more examples are: celebrities, colours, songs, actors, musicians, cars, brands etc. We have created a table for you here.
-Now a letter needs to be determined.
+These are the basic categories but you and your kids can choose any categories (depending on age groups and interests) - some more examples are: celebrities, colours, songs, actors, musicians, cars, brands etc. Now a letter needs to be determined.
 To do this write the alphabet (or words) on a sheet and another person then points somewhere on the paper with their eyes closed.
 The letter that was pointed to will be used for this round of the game.
 Everyone now starts writing.
 The first one to finish all categories lets everyone know that they are finished and everyone has to stop.
 Words that only one person has chosen get more points (10) than words that were chosen by multiple people (5).
 If there is a category where only one person has found a word, 20 points can be awarded.
 The person with most points wins.